BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 ## WARG ATTACK

+**PARTICIPANTS**

+**Good:** Théoden, King of Rohan with horse; Aragorn - Strider with horse; Legolas Greenleaf with horse; Gimli, son of Glóin; Gamling, Captain of Rohan with horse; Háma, Captain of Rohan; 6 Riders of Rohan: 2 with shield, 2 with throwing spear, 2 with no additional equipment.

+**Evil:** Sharku with Warg; Orc Captain on Warg; 18 Warg Riders: 6 with shield, 6 with Orc bow, 6 with throwing spear.

 **LAYOUT**

 The board represents the hills and plains the Rohirrim travel across on their way to Helm's Deep and, as such, should have a few hills, rocky outcrops, and hedges dotted around.